konsumer/cyd-nomad/README.md

 > [!WARNING]
-> There is nothing here, yet, other than ideas.
+> There is not much here, yet, other than ideas.
 I am currently too busy to work on this, but I will get to it, eventually, and add some actual code.

 I have been thinking about how to make a full standalone lora reticulum node/client as cheap as possible, and easy to assemble, so it becomes semi-disposable (cheap & easy to make more.)